danjacobellis/EE445S-lab/docs/lab1.md

 5. Locate the `process_left_channel` function in `lab.c`.
 Change the behavior from a talkthrough (output=input) to a squaring function (output = input * input.)
 Rerun the program and observe the result on the oscilloscope.

+6. in `lab.c`, put a breakpoint on the line `return output_sample;` at the end of the `process_left_sample` function.

+7. Allow the program to continue until it stops at the breakpoint.
+Add a watch expression for the variable `elapsed_cycles` and record the value. **Include this measurement in your lab report.**

 ## Lab Report Contents

 Be sure to include everything listed in this section when you submit your lab report.